Patan Devi

 Patan Devi, also called Maa Patneshwari, is the oldest and one of the most sacred temples of Patna, Bihar.
-It is regarded as one of the 51 Siddha Shakti Pithas in India.
+It is regarded as one of the 51 Siddha Shakta pithas in India.
 According to Puranic legends, the 'right thigh' of the corpse of Devi Sati had fallen here when it was chopped off by Lord Vishnu with his 'Sudarshan Chakra'.
 The ancient temple, originally called Maa Sarvanand Kari Patneshwari, is believed to be the abode of the goddess Durga.

 The name of the city Patna is widely believed to have been derived from the name of the Badi Patan Devi Temple.
 Some, however, doubt whether the name of Patna is derived from this temple.
 According to them, the name is derived from patan, which means a town and Patna was a big place of export and import.

 History

 Patan devi

 According to the Hindu mythology, it is believed that the right thigh of Devi Sati fell in Magadh and it is said that the part of the body of Sati fell in both Maharajganj and Chowk areas in Old Patna city.
 At these places, the Badi Patan Devi temple and the Chhoti Patan Devi temple were built.
 According to the Tantra Charumani, the small images of the Bari Patan Devi Temple, Patna are the Goddess Mahakali, Mahalakshmi and Mahasaraswati.
 In Hindu mythology, these Goddesses protected Putraka, who was the founder of Pataliputra.
 A strange stone image has been found in a tank near the Bari Patan Devi Temple, Patna.
 That image has been kept in the eastern veranda of the main temple where this stone is being worshiped regularly.